monkesearch/monkeSearch/README.md

 ---

-A prototype for searching your files with natural language — **fully offline, runs on potato PCs**.
+A prototype for searching your files with natural language — **fully offline, aimed to run on potato PCs**.
 No GPU required, no cloud API calls, nothing leaves your machine.
 Currently macOS-only (uses Spotlight) with cross-platform support in the works.

 ## How It Works